nats-io/jetstream-leaf-nodes-demo/README.md

               [ OK ] pushed to a total of 9 nats-server
 ```

-Then we create a stream in each leaf domain.
-Using the stream configuration test from earlier.
+Then we create a stream in each leaf domain using the stream configuration test from earlier.
 Because it is possible, I do so by connecting to the `hub`, using hub account credentials.
-A domain essentially means we use the prefix `$JS.<domain>.API`
+A domain essentially means we use the prefix `$JS.<domain>.API`.

-When connected to the hub, because I imported `$JS.leafacc.spoke-1.API` and I neglected to avoid `$JS`, I can use the domain name `leafacc.spoke-1` in the `nats` cli.
+When connected to the hub, because I imported `$JS.leafacc.spoke-1.API` and I neglected to avoid `$JS`, I can use the domain name `leafacc.spoke-1` in the `nats` CLI.

 ```txt
 > nats --context=hub --creds keys/creds/OP/HUBACC/imp.creds s add --config test --js-domain leafacc.spoke-1